 - Attend a hospital if you feel injured.
 If the injuries sustained are not urgent or life-threatening then arrange an appointment with your GP.
 It is worth noting that injury symptoms often develop several hours after an accident and your GP should be visited in these circumstances too.

 - Keep a record and any receipts of all the expenses you have as a result of the accident.
 These can include medication or travel costs and money lost from time off of work.

-- The first option involves claiming against your own insurance.
+- If your vehicle has been damaged you will need to claim against your own insurance for the repairs.
 This is because the other party cannot be found or they do not have an insurer to lodge the claim against.
-This is only available to those who have comprehensive insurance.
-Claiming this way will likely mean that your no-claims bonus would be lost and your insurer may increase the premium cost at the next renewal period.
+It is important to note that the availability of this option depends on the insurance policy you hold.
+If you claim for vehicle damage it will likely mean that your no claims bonus would be lost and your insurer may increase the premium cost at the next renewal period.